sidmohan0/quant-train/README.md

 ## Acknowledgement:

 Credit to QuantGalore for the original code.
-His repo can be found at: https://github.com/quantgalore/sp500-overnight-prediction, and check out his blog post: https://quantgalore.substack.com/p/overnight-prediction-of-sp-500.
+I've dressed it up a bit but the core pieces as of initial commit i owe to them.
+Check out their [repo](https://github.com/quantgalore/sp500-overnight-prediction), and [blog post](https://quantgalore.substack.com/p/overnight-prediction-of-sp-500)

 ## Changelog